 - You have a full understanding of how exposure works, after finding some direction.

-- You’ve taken some great photos recently, and you look back at your photos from a year ago, and wonder why you liked them so much.
+- You’ve taken some great photos recently.
+You look back at your pictures from a year ago and wonder why you liked them so much.

 - You start to carry your camera with you more, seeing more opportunities to take a photo.